Grey Nuns Motherhouse: Crypt

 In the basement there is a crypt in which 276 people are buried, 232 of whom were Grey Nuns who had lived at the motherhouse.
 It is held in trust for the sisters, who are permitted to enter it.
-The crypt it is off limits to students and others, but can be viewed through a window in a locked door.
+The crypt is off limits to students and others, but can be viewed through a window in a locked door.

 Originally, there were plans to transfer all of the buried remains to Île St. Bernard, a site owned by the Grey Nuns and the location of Manoir d’Youville.
 However, the health department of Quebec would not permit the tombs to be opened and the bodies exhumed.
 This was because some of the sisters buried there had died of infectious diseases.

 Among the buried are the nieces and a son of Mother Marie-Marguerite d'Youville.
 In 2010, the remains of d'Youville were removed and transferred to her birthplace of Varennes for burial.